michaelchadwick/ybixo-book/src/guide/first.md

 Remember this command because we'll use it a lot.

-This simple program teaches us a few things about Oxiby.
+This simple program teaches us a few things about Ybixo.

 ## Comments